 Spelling and vocabulary are taught in all grade levels.
 Good spellling skills make students better readers and writers!

-Phonics is taught in preschool through third grade.
+Phonics is taught in pre-kindergarten through third grade.
 This decoding ability is a crucial element in reading success.

 Handwriting is taught in grades Pre-K to 5 to engage cognitive, perceptual, and motor skills simultaneously.